CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 ## Lab scenario

-The [TransactionalBatch][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.transactionalbatch] and [TransactionalBatchResponse][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.transactionalbatchresponse] classes together are the key to composing and decomposing operations into a single logical step.
-Using these classes, you can write your code to perform multiple operations and then determine if they were completed successfully server-side.
+The [`TransactionalBatch`](https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.transactionalbatch) and [`TransactionalBatchResponse`](https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.transactionalbatchresponse) classes together are the key to composing and decomposing operations into a single logical step.
+Using these classes, you can write your code to perform multiple operations and then determine if they were completed successfully on the server side.

-In this lab, you’ll use the SDK, to perform two dual-item operations where you attempt to create two items as a single logical unit.
+In this lab, you’ll use the SDK to perform two dual-item operations where you attempt to create two items as a single logical unit.

 ## Lab objectives